-• There is an application to request new EHR accounts, access to particular EHR functionality, etc. for new ACH staff and/or modify access for ACH staff.
+There is an application to request new EHR accounts, access to particular EHR functionality, etc. for new ACH staff and/or modify access for ACH staff.
 Report requests are also sent through this system.
+Additionally, internal ACH EHR support staff have taken over creation of EHR accounts for new employees/users upon receiving notification that a network account has been created.
+This enables a more a complete account setup with correct system security permissions for staff based on job classification and business need.
+It also ensures staff are able to complete assigned tasks within the EHR without getting permission/access errors necessitating additional help desk requests.

-SACRAMENTO SACRAMENTO COUNTY Version 5.0 Departmen Department of Health Services ASAP - Adm ASAP - Administrative Service Automation Process Welcome : David McFarland Welcome : David McFarland SEARCH сн 🐵 My Requests USER LINKS Filter By Request Typ e Report Request Status Select ~ ☑ Home Request Number Request Type Request Text ID Request Status Request Date Expected Comp Date Submit Request REPORTS 48104 Report ACH requesting a pullable report in SSRS to track data related to new 2 Tier intake process.
-In Progress 5/15/2023 5/22/2023 REPORTS ACH is requesting a lxls download for ▶ Report 48038 Report ACH is requesting a .xls download for details regarding recent patient send outs In Progress 5/8/2023 5/15/2023
+SACRAMENT Q Version 5.0 ent of Health Se dministrative Se tion Process SEARCH My Reque USER LINKS Filter By Request Type Report ✓ Request Status Select ~ D Home Request Number Request Type Request Text ID Request Status Request Date Expected Comp Date Submit Request REPORTS 48104 Report ACH requesting a pullable report in SSRS to track data related to new 2 Tier intake process.
+In Progress 5/15/2023 5/22/2023 E Report 48038 Report ACH is requesting a .xls download for details regarding recent patient send outs In Progress 5/8/2023 5/15/2023